gunjansarma/gunjansarma/README.md

 I have worked on various projects involving machine learning, deep learning, and data analysis.
 Additionally, I have experience in freelancing, where I collaborate with clients to solve complex problems using data-driven approaches.

 ### Know Me More:
-- 🌍 I'm based in Guwahati, Assam, India
+- 🌍 I'm based in India
 - 💻 See my portfolio at [gunjan-sarma.netlify.app](https://gunjan-sarma.netlify.app/) (Update with your portfolio link)
 - 📧 You can contact me at [gunjansarma2001@gmail.com](mailto:gunjansarma2001@gmail.com) (Update with your email)
 - 🤝 I'm looking to collaborate on projects related to Data Science, Machine Learning, or Deep Learning